 Chile is a country in transition, and it offers a uniquely astounding holiday destination to those looking for something a little different.
-Whether you want to brave the heights of the Andes, gape at the sculptures of Easter Islands, discover buzzing Santiago or take a dip in the El Tatio geysers, you will need some Chilean pesos on you to do it all, so why not let us help you organise this before you go!
+Whether you want to brave the heights of the Andes, gape at the sculptures of Easter Islands, discover buzzing Santiago or take a dip in the El Tatio geysers, you will need some Chilean pesos on you to do it all!

 If you bring more than US$10,000 worth of local or foreign currency into Chile, you will need to declare it at customs.
 The same restriction applies for taking local or foreign currency out of the country.

 If you want to get your CLP sorted before your trip, you can order your foreign exchange at any of our 130+ stores in Australia or order it online whenever you want and just pick up instore at your convenience.

 1, 5, 10, 50, 100, 500 pesos